 David Ono

-David Ono is the co-anchor for ABC7 Eyewitness News at 4pm and 6pm.
+David Ono is the co-anchor for ABC7 Eyewitness News at 4pm and 6pm, and was recently named Anchor of the Year in the U.S. by Broadcast and Cable.

-Ono has trained with the FBI, the elite Los Angeles County Sheriff's SWAT team, ICE and the Los Angeles Port Police.
-Three times President Barack Obama has invited him to the White House, twice for exclusive one-on-one interviews, and once to make a speech about inclusion in America.
-Ono has extensively covered the Pope.
+Ono has trained with the FBI, the elite Los Angeles sheriff's SWAT team, ICE and the Los Angeles Port Police.
+He has been invited to the White House by President Barack Obama three times: Twice for exclusive one-on-one interviews, and once to make a speech about inclusion in America.
+David has extensively covered the Pope.
 He witnessed white smoke at the Vatican twice - in 2005 for the selection of Pope Benedict the 16th and 2013 for the selection of Pope Francis.
 He also covered Francis' historic visit to the United States in 2015 and his visit to Mexico in 2016.

 David has produced multiple award-winning documentaries, two of which have made their way to the Smithsonian Institution.